AI and VoIP Blog

 Easily Manage SSH Access with One-Click iTerm2 Profiles

-If you frequently SSH into remote servers, managing connections can be tedious. iTerm2, a powerful terminal for macOS, makes this easier with custom profiles that let you connect to servers instantly.
-In this post, I’ll show you how to set up profiles for both single and multiple server connections.
-With one-click access, you can streamline your workflow and eliminate repetitive logins.
+If you frequently SSH into remote servers, managing connections can be tedious. iTerm2 SSH profiles solve exactly this problem. iTerm2, a powerful terminal emulator for macOS, lets you save SSH commands as named profiles and connect to any server instantly with a single click or keyboard shortcut.
+In this guide I’ll show you how to set up iTerm2 SSH profiles for both single and multi-server connections — and how to access them in one click from the Toolbelt.

 1. Open iTerm2 → Preferences (⌘+,)